top of page

 Introduction to Forest Playgroups:

 As an educator and a mother, I believe that nature exposure is critical to our overall development as humans.
-Using nature as a backdrop, our children learn a diverse and critical set of skills, some of which are listed below.
+Using nature as a backdrop, children learn a diverse and critical set of skills, some of which are listed below.

 Educational Benefits: